 Mr. Daley has been Executive Vice President, Chief Financial Officer and Treasurer of Artisan Partners Asset Management since March 2011.
-He has served as chief financial officer of Artisan Partners since July 2010.
+He has served as chief financial officer of Artisan Partners since August 2010.
+He has been a managing director of Artisan Partners since July 2010.
 Prior to that, Mr. Daley was chief financial officer, executive vice president and treasurer of Legg Mason, Inc. Mr. Daley holds a BS in Accounting from the University of Maryland, is an inactive certified public accountant, and holds a Series 27 license.